If you’re reading this guide, it’s very likely that you’re planning a trip to Ireland — so congratulations are very much in order.

 For many, our small group tours of Ireland are the perfect way to see as much of Ireland as possible and to ensure their trip goes off without a hitch.
 But some people love the idea and the freedom and privacy of their own self-drive Ireland road trip that has been planned by us (or another tour company).

-Overland Ireland developed our Self-drive Tours of Ireland to meet a new need from travellers after the COVID-19 pandemic who wanted all of the benefits of touring Ireland with our local experts, only without having to spend days travelling in a mini-van with other travellers.
+Overland Ireland developed our Self-drive Tours of Ireland to meet a new need from travelers after the COVID-19 pandemic who wanted all of the benefits of touring Ireland with our local experts, only without having to spend days traveling in a mini-van with other travelers.
 We created detailed itineraries with all of our guests’ tickets and necessary documents, as well as step-by-step guides delivered on our Paddy The Pocket Pilot app.

 Self-drive tours through Ireland are popular with a lot of people confident enough to drive on Ireland’s roads.
 This is the best option for those who want to explore our beautiful ancient land at their own pace.